BillTheBest/osProtect/README.markdown

 This is a Ruby on Rails application that offers a modern interface for network security IDS/IPS management and reporting.

 ### See the wiki for [more information and detailed installation instructions](osProtect/wiki "wiki installation instructions").

+### There's also a quick start [install guide for osProtect on Ubuntu 10.04 LTS](osProtect/wiki/install_osProtect_on_Ubuntu_10.04LTS "install guide for osProtect on Ubuntu 10.04 LTS").